ralphmarondev/oop-project/@Docs/README.txt

-You can test you code inside the test folder before adding it to other modules. :)
+You can test you code inside the 'Debug' folder before adding it to other modules. :)